EternityForest/KaithemAutomation/README.md

 Recent Changes(See [Full Changelog](kaithem/src/docs/changes.md))
 =============

+### 0.68.40
+- :bug: Don't spam notifications from inactive alerts
+- :bug: Use nmcli for wifi status instead of outdated dbus
+- :bug: Fix settings and theming page not loading

 ### 0.68.39 Fresh and Free!
 Closer to 1.0

 - :bug: Make it so tag subscribers never fire at all if the timestamp is zero.